JPMorgan CEO In Recovery After Heart Surgery, Bank's Co-Presidents Temporarily In Charge

 Dimon underwent a successful acute aortic dissection, said the bank in a memo released to its employees, the Wall Street Journal reports.

 Daniel Pinto and Gordon Smith, the bank’s Co-Presidents and Co-COO’s said that Dimon’s condition was caught early, and the surgery was successful.
-They rsaid he's “awake, alert and recovering well.”
+They said he's “awake, alert and recovering well.”

 The Wall Street Journal citing sources reported that Dimon, 63, was checked into a Manhattan hospital on Thursday after he suffered chest pains while getting ready for work.